spectrocloud/terraform-provider-spectrocloud/examples/e2e/cluster_group/README.md

 # Virtual Cluster Demo

-End-to-end example of provisioning a Palette Virtual Cluster with all of its dependencies.
-This terraform configuration will provision the following resources on Spectro Cloud:
+This is an end-to-end example of provisioning a Palette Virtual Cluster with all of its dependencies.
+This Terraform configuration will provision the following resources on Spectro Cloud:
 - K8s host cluster and datasource.
 - Addon Cluster Profile